nicbou/nicolasbouliane.com/frontend/content/blog/silence.md

 ## Result

 The original draft of this article had the desperate tone of an alcoholic pouring his liquor down the kitchen drain.
 I was losing sleep over internet drama.
 I couldn't fully check out.
-Things are a lot better now.
+A few years later, things are a lot better.

 I sometimes forget what the unfiltered internet looks like.
 A thin article wrapped in ads, topped with five layers of modals, and a video auto-playing in the corner.
 An inbox that's 90 percent noise.
 Two fifteen second ads before each YouTube video, and another one in the middle.
 Recommended content in every crevice of the user interface.
 This was technology for most of my life.

+Above all, my phone and my laptop got boring.
+There's just nothing left to look at.
+I still have the reflex to pull out my phone when I am bored or nervous, but there's nothing to find there.

-Now it's all quieter.
+It's all quieter.

 Did all this effort unlock superhuman productivity?
 No, but it helped.
 I spend less time on the computer.
 I don't get sidetracked as much.
 I am blissfully unaware of the latest internet drama.
 I have more time to read, garden, and ride my bicycle.